Junwon-Kim216/junwon-kim216.github.io/_pages/about.md

 <div class="about-flex">
   <div class="about-main">
     <p>I am an M.S. student in Electrical and Electronic Engineering at Yonsei University, advised by Prof. Jong-Moon Chung in the Communications &amp; Networking Laboratory (CNL).
-My research focuses on <strong>learning-based management and optimization of dynamic wireless networks — with equal interest in algorithm design and validation on real systems. <strong>I am applying to Ph.D. programs in ECE/CS for Fall 2027.</strong></p>
+My research focuses on <strong>learning-based management and optimization of dynamic wireless networks</strong> — with equal interest in algorithm design and validation on real systems. <strong>I am applying to Ph.D. programs in ECE/CS for Fall 2027.</strong></p>

     <div class="tag-chips">
       <span class="chip">Machine Learning for Wireless Networks</span>